thedevstop/asfac/README.md

 **Accessing A Common AsFactory From Separate Components**

 Obviously, your application components should not create new instances of _AsFactory_, as they would not have prior registrations.
-You can make the _AsFactory_ available to application components in a variety of ways, but for the sake of getting you off the ground quickly, a locator classes is provided.
+You can make the _AsFactory_ available to application components in a variety of ways, but for the sake of getting you off the ground quickly, a locator class is provided.

 Simply use the following instance for out of the box management of a global _AsFactory_ for use across your application.